peermusic/research/storage.md

 LocalStorage    | 10 MB                 | 10 MB
 SessionStorage  | 10 MB                 | 10 MB

-As shown in the table, Local- and SessionStorage are not possible for our use-case, and we will concentrate on the last 3 options
+As shown in the table, LocalStorage and SessionStorage are not possible for our use-case, and we will concentrate on the last 3 options.

 ## Browser Support